dwday/Quadratic-Image-Filter/README.md

 Example Results:
+Note that various results can be obtained according to training images, test images and training parameters such as population size, number of iterations and other parameters of optimization algorithm.

+Reference image
 ![alt text](/image/test_image1.png)

+Noisy Image

+Quadratic Image Filter

 ![alt text](/image/4.2.03.tiff)

 This code is a part of below works.
 Please cite below works if you find it useful.